Reactive silicon dioxide

 Cracked silicon oxide after addition of water molecule

-Figure: Cracked silicon oxide after the addition of hydrogen atoms and water molecules.
+Figure: Cracked silicon oxide after the addition of water molecules.
 The atoms are colored by their charges.

 A slightly acidic bulk solution